a327ex/www/content/posts/super_people_design_review.md

 {{< figure src="https://i.imgur.com/5Aj6pfB.png" >}}

-The main reason for writing this post is that Super People has a few interesting design problems that tie in with issues I've been thinking about recently relating to [openness](https://en.wikipedia.org/wiki/Openness_to_experience) and [conscientiousness](https://en.wikipedia.org/wiki/Conscientiousness) and how they tie in with game design so I thought it'd be worth writing it down.
+The main reason for writing this post is that Super People has a few interesting design problems that tie in with issues I've been thinking about recently relating to [openness](https://en.wikipedia.org/wiki/Openness_to_experience), [conscientiousness](https://en.wikipedia.org/wiki/Conscientiousness) and game design so I thought it'd be worth writing it down.

 ## Overview